yosp313/docker-wizard/docs/knowledge-base.md

 - Services share the `app-net` network
 - Volumes: declared for mysql, postgres, and caddy when selected

-### Service defaults
+### Service catalog
-Defaults are defined in `config/services.json` and can be edited there.
+- Defaults live in `config/services.json` and can be edited there
+- Services declare categories, dependencies, and public exposure

 ### Service catalog additions
 - MongoDB (database)